2021-22 School Year COVID-19 Resources

 For Country Day to enjoy the success it has to date, our entire community must unite behind these principles and the resulting protocols.
 Unfortunately the pandemic is not over yet, and the Delta variant has presented additional challenges in recent weeks.
 For now, masks will help us stay open for in-person learning as much as possible.

-The protocols outlined below will be in effect until Labor Day, at which time they will be reviewed for continuing application.
-Thank you for your continued respect, cooperation, and partnership.
+The protocols outlined below have been and will continue to be reviewed for application throughout the school year.
+Thank you for your ongoing respect, cooperation, and partnership.

 Recognizing the need for adaptability, while also delivering a reliable and consistent educational experience, our planning has been founded on the following guiding principles.
 While a complete consensus among our entire community is impossible, we trust that a good faith consideration of our guiding principles will demonstrate that the school and its medical advisors are working to balance the competing community interests in a responsible, thoughtful, and pragmatic manner.